mrrogge/contract/README.md

 ## Credits
 `contract` is written and maintained by [Matt Rogge](https://mattrogge.com).

-Portions of the interpreter code were inspired by [this great series of tutorials](https://ruslanspivak.com/lsbasi-part1/) written by [Ruslan Spivak](https://ruslanspivak.com/pages/about/).
+Portions of the parser code were inspired by [this great series of tutorials](https://ruslanspivak.com/lsbasi-part1/) written by [Ruslan Spivak](https://ruslanspivak.com/pages/about/).

 ## License